quantifiedcode/python-anti-patterns/docs/readability/not_using_items_to_iterate_over_a_dictionary.rst

 For loop does not use ``items()`` to iterate across dictionary ...............................................................

 The module below defines a for loop that iterates over a dictionary named ``d``.
-For each loop iteration Python automatically assigns the value of ``k`` to the name of the next key in the dictionary.
-Inside of the ``for`` loop the module uses ``k`` to access the value of each key of the dictionary.
+For each loop iteration Python automatically assigns the value of ``key`` to the name of the next key in the dictionary.
+Inside of the ``for`` loop the module uses ``key`` to access the value of each key of the dictionary.
 This is a common way for iterating over a dictionary, but it is not the preferred way in Python.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!

 .. code:: python

-    dictionary = {"first_name": "Alfred", "last_name":"Hitchcock"}
+    d = {"first_name": "Alfred", "last_name":"Hitchcock"}

-    for key in dictionary:
+    for key in d:
-        print "%s = %s".format(key, dictionary[key])
+        print "%s = %s".format(key, d[key])

 Solutions
 ---------